teor2345/walking-onions-wip/specs/02-endives-and-snips.md

    * All items must follow the rules of RFC 7049 section 3.9 for canonical encoding, unless otherwise specified.

 Implementations SHOULD accept and parse documents that are not generated according to these rules, for future extensibility.
-However, implementations SHOULD reject documents that are not well-formed and valid.
+However, implementations SHOULD reject documents that are not "well-formed" and "valid" by the definitions of RFC 7049.

+### Design overview: signing documents

+We try to use a single document-signing approach here, using a hash function parameterized to accommodate lifespan information and an optional nonce.

+All the signed CBOR data used in this format is represented as a binary string, so that CBOR-processing tools are less likely to re-encode or transform it.
+We use the CDDL production `bstr .cbor Object` to represent a binary string that must hold a valid encoding of a CBOR object whose type is `Object`.

-### Design overview: Authentication
+### Design overview: SNIP Authentication

-I'm going to specify a flexible authentication format that captures threshold signatures, multisignatures, and Merkle trees.
+I'm going to specify a flexible authentication format for SNIPs that can handle threshold signatures, multisignatures, and Merkle trees.
 This will give us flexibility in our choice of authentication mechanism over time.

-The flexibility of this format is a
   * If we use Merkle trees, we can make ENDIVE diffs much much smaller, and save a bunch of authority CPU -- at the expense of requiring slightly larger SNIPs.